Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 **Area Charts**

-Area charts showing how much Inventory quantity and Inventory value does the company hold by the Assembly location category are shown in the area chart.
-This shows which part of the manufacturing is holding most of the money and if the company is making the right choices of investing in those parts.
-There is a button on top of the chart so the end-user can choose if he wants to view the quantity or value on the chart.
+Area charts display Inventory quantity and Inventory value categorized by Assembly location.
+These charts illustrate where the company invests its resources in manufacturing and indicate whether these investments align with profitability.
+Users can toggle between viewing quantity or value using a button atop the chart.

 **Inventory Turnover Multiline chart**

-Comparing inventory turnover on different fiscal years can show important data.
-It can help show the trends in previous years of how the inventory has been used and can help plan the production process in a better way.
+Analyzing inventory turnover across various fiscal years offers valuable insights, revealing historical usage patterns and aiding in more strategic production planning based on past trends.

 <img width="1024" alt="Inventory Turnover Multiline chart" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Inventory_tunrover_chart.jpg">